-Programming note: I'll be starting this Boxing Day on the curvy couch at "Fox & Friends", live across America at 8.30am Eastern this morning.
-I'll be ending it guest-hosting for Tucker on "Tucker Carlson Tonight", coast to coast at 8pm Eastern/5pm Pacific, with a rerun at 12 midnight Eastern/9pm Pacific.
+Government-shutdown-wise, I'll be back on air tomorrow, Thursday, on the curvy couch at "Fox & Friends", live across America.
+And I'll be ending the day guest-hosting for Tucker for a full hour of "Tucker Carlson Tonight", coast to coast at 8pm Eastern/5pm Pacific, with a rerun at 12 midnight Eastern/9pm Pacific.
 If you're in the vicinity of the receiving apparatus, I hope you'll dial us up.

-On such a grueling day, I'm reminded that in Britain and Europe Christmas isn't just for Christmas, it's a holiday that lasts halfway to Valentine's Day.
+On such a grueling Boxing Day of pre-broadcast show-prep, I'm reminded that in Britain and Europe Christmas isn't just for Christmas, it's a holiday that lasts halfway to Valentine's Day.
 Here's what I had to say on the subject in The Irish Times back in 2004 - and you'll note I manage to tie it all up to socioeconomic collapse before the end of the column:

 Erica looked bewildered.
 "No," she said.
 "We're closed Christmas Day."